 In 2011, I finished studying for a degree in Ethnomusicology from SOAS, University of London.
 My dissertation was on 5-beat meters in English traditional song, and my third-year performance module was in English Traditional Singing.

 As well as playing for lots of Ceilidhs, I have, over the years, performed at various private functions functions doing all manner of other things, from piping to solo melodeon playing to running singing sessions.
-I occasionally sing music hall songs to the elderly in nursing homes and day-centres in Essex.

 I have worked extensively as a folk music educator for the English Folk Dance and Song Society and for various other institutions and in numerous schools.
-In 2012 I helped set up the Trad Academy with old-time banjo maestro and all-round nice guy Ed Hicks.
+From 2012-2014, I taught regularly with the Trad Academy in London.
 I also give private lessons in melodeon and concertina.